If someone is injured in an incident, first check that you and the person who is injured are not in any danger. If you are, make the situation safe.

 Gasping or irregular breathing is not normal breathing.

-If the casualty isn't breathing, call 999 or 112 for an ambulance and then begin CPR.
+If the person isn't breathing or is not breathing normally, call 999 for an ambulance and then begin CPR.

-If the casualty isn't breathing normally, you must start chest compressions immediately.
+If the person isn't breathing normally, you must start chest compressions immediately.

 Agonal breathing is common in the first few minutes after a sudden cardiac arrest (when the heart stops beating).